-V. ELIGIBLE ACTIVITIES
+IV.
+ELIGIBLE ACTIVITIES

-- A. Economic Development Projects: Projects that promote local economic activity and create and/or retain jobs. - B. Infrastructure Development Projects: Projects that improve or create infrastructure. - C. Job Training: Workforce development projects. - D. Community Improvement Projects: Projects that improve or create civic, cultural, or recreational activities or facilities. - E. Public Safety Projects: Projects that promote the safety of affected communities.
+- A. Projects should be "shovel-ready" prepared for immediate commencement of work. - B. Economic Development Projects: Projects that promote local economic activity and create and/or retain jobs. - C. Infrastructure Development Projects: Projects that improve or create infrastructure. - D. Job Training: Workforce development projects. - E. Community Improvement Projects: Projects that improve or create civic, cultural, or recreational activities or facilities. - F. Public Safety Projects: Projects that promote the safety of affected communities.

-- F. Public Interest Projects: Projects that improve the quality of life in the affected communities. - G. Projects with a \$150,000.00 project budget or greater.
+- G. Public Interest Projects: Projects that improve the quality of life in the affected communities. - H. Projects with a \$150,000.00 project budget or greater.

-VI.
-INELIGIBLE ACTIVITIES
+V. INELIGIBLE ACTIVITIES

-- A. Fees for securing other financing. - B. Interest charges on borrowed funds. - C. Operating expenses such as salaries and wages, fringe benefits, rent, utilities, moving expenses, travel reimbursement, advertising, etc. - D. Costs incurred prior to the approval of grant or the executed grant contract between the Grantee and RAAC. - E. Distribution or payments to the owners, partners, shareholders or beneficiaries of the applicant, or members of their families as defined by the Ethics Act of the Commonwealth of Pennsylvania. - F. Refinancing existing debt. - G. Municipal vehicles and structures. - H. Projects with less than a \$150,000 project budget. - I. Commonwealth funds cannot be used for religious purposes or to support religious activities.
+- A. Fees for securing other financing. - B. Interest charges on borrowed funds. - C. Operating expenses such as salaries and wages, fringe benefits, rent, utilities, moving expenses, travel reimbursement, advertising, etc. - D. Costs incurred prior to the approval of the grant or the executed grant contract between the Grantee and RAAC. - E. Distribution or payments to the owners, partners, shareholders or beneficiaries of the applicant, or members of their families as defined by the Ethics Act of the Commonwealth of Pennsylvania. - F. Refinancing existing debt. - G. Municipal vehicles and structures. - H. Projects with less than a \$150,000 project budget. - I. Commonwealth funds cannot be used for religious purposes or to support religious activities.
 The Redevelopment Authority of Allegheny County and all sub grantees provide services and programs that are open to all, regardless of race, creed, color or religious preference.

-VII.
+VI.
 PROCEDURE